 This course will take place at the MRC Unit in The Gambia at LSHTM.

 Epidemiological research is an important tool to assess health effects in populations and can be used to optimise disease surveillance, facilitate outbreak investigation and provide vital evidence for the evaluation of changes in health policy.
 This is a concentrated three-week course which will take students through from the basic principles of epidemiology up to the application of statistical methods, such as logistic regression using Stata software.

 During the three weeks, students will learn about the design and interpretation of epidemiological studies and the statistical methods that underpin many of the founding principles.
 At the end of the three weeks, students will understand the common pitfalls associated with study design, be able to choose the most appropriate analytical methods to verify stated hypotheses and feel confident to undertake basic statistical analysis using Stata software.

-This course has been running in London since the 1980’s, but for the first time in 2019 will take place at the MRC Unit in The Gambia at LSHTM (“The Unit”), which hosts various short courses on a regular basis.
-The Unit, now one of the faculties of LSHTM, is among the largest scientific research centres in sub-Saharan Africa, and for more than 70 years, has developed and maintained an international reputation for ground-breaking research into some of the leading causes of morbidity and mortality in the tropics.
+This course has been run in London since the 1980’s, and for the first time in 2019 was successfully held at the MRC Unit in The Gambia at LSHTM (“The Unit”).
+The Unit, now one of the faculties of LSHTM, is among the largest scientific research centres in sub-Saharan Africa, and for more than 70 years, has developed and maintained an international reputation for ground-breaking research into leading causes of morbidity and mortality in the tropics.

 The course will include lectures from experienced teachers from both London and The Gambia, with long term practice in epidemiology and/or medical statistics in high, middle- and low-income countries.
-Each lecture will be accompanied by a practical session in which the concepts taught in the lecture will be applied to address practical exercises, some on computers and others in small group discussions.
+Each lecture will be accompanied by a practical session in which the concepts taught in the lecture will be applied to practical exercises, some computer-based and others in small group discussions.